cartex10/RandoDex/README.md

 # RandoDex

-#### An program that takes in the log file of a randomized ROM an helps in showing the location of the randomized pokemon
+#### A program that takes in the log file of a randomized ROM an helps in showing the location of the randomized pokemon

 ## How Does It Work?
 This program works in conjunction with the Universal Pokemon Game Randomizer, [found here](https://pokehacks.dabomstew.com/randomizer/index.php)